haleigh27/HALVAL360_FTO2401_GroupA1_Haleigh-Valentine_DJS08/README.md

-# DJS08 Project Brief: React Router
+# DJS08 Project: React Router

+A van hiring website built as part of the "Advanced React" course on Scrimba.

+## Loom presentation

 🎥 LOOM PRESENTATION LINK: [Here](https://www.loom.com/share/9ef957dc8f7f449da1734b97df8fcfd3)

+## Run

-After cloning the repo, run `npm install` to install the dependencies
+1. After cloning the repo, run `npm install` to install the dependencies.
+2. Run `npm run dev` in the terminal.
+3. Vist the localhost port provided in terminal.

+## Host sign in credentials to be used:

+-   Email address: b@b.com
+-   Password: p123

+## DJS08 Project Brief: React Router

     Are you ready to get stuck into some React Router?
 For this challenge, you are required to code along with the lecturer from this lesson: [VanLife Project Bootstrapping](https://scrimba.com/learn/react/vanlife-project-bootstrapping-co8bc40b191eec875ecf00b23).

 For this challenge you are required to code along with the lecturer from this lesson: https://scrimba.com/learn/react/vanlife-project-bootstrapping-co8bc40b191eec875ecf00b23